 After months of sailing around South America, without any run-ins with pirates, Albert and his small crew made another life-changing decision—to sell the Illahee, fly to Europe, find a larger ship and continue their adventures.
 With Marcus and David in tow, and partner Gerhard Schwisow, they found their ship and worked for close to 2 1/2 years on a little island near the Arctic Circle, rebuilding their tall ship: an 1896 Barquentine, which they named Barba Negra.

 For me, having sailed with them on the ship for years, the Seidls became like family.
 Last November, I journeyed to Norfolk, Virginia to greet the Statsraad Lehmkuhl coming into port after an Atlantic crossing.
 You could hear the cadets singing shanties an hour away.
-I had the opportunity to visit with them for a week, to be a guest onboard with a reception sponsored by the Norwegian embassy for naval officers from various NATO countries and to return with them to Savannah.
+I visited with them for a week.
 We spent many an hour reliving stories.
 Let me share a few.

 After the Barba Negra was fit for sea, they sailed the Scandinavian and Baltic ports of Northern Europe as a public display and as a floating art gallery featuring their father’s original work.
 They eventually met Albert’s future wife, Alice, in a Danish port.
 She became the heart and soul of the crew.

-The Seidls accepted an invitation to the Bicentennial Tall Ship Parade in New York Harbor and decided to make the Atlantic Crossing, with the Barba Negra being the oldest tall ship in the celebration.
+The Seidls accepted an invitation to the Bicentennial Tall Ship Parade in New York Harbor.
+They decided to make the Atlantic Crossing, with the Barba Negra.
+It was oldest tall ship in the celebration.
 Following their stay in New York, they accepted an invitation from the City of Savannah to make the port their home.
 The Barba Negra became an icon on River Street for more 30 years.
 Albert and Alice continue to live in Savannah to this day.

 “Our job was to hold the creosote piling still while this big weight was released above our heads to drive it into the marsh bottom,” Marcus recalled.
 “It was amazing we were never hurt, but no way would we do that today.”